ManassehGit/videoPlatform/README.md

     Paul Leonard is a video creator.
 He is not satisfied with various video hosting platforms out there due to branding issues with regards to his business.
 He wants a bespoke platform where he can upload videos for his customers solely for his brand

+- Technologies used
+  - Design: Wireframing and prototyping done with Adobe XD